dengoswei/spaxos/Impl-HowTo.md

 1. front-end view:
    - Propose or MultiPropose:
      Trying to propose one write on a single paxos log entry, with one or multiple-value;
+     NOTIC:
-     NOTIC: the proposing value only identify by req-id;
+     - the proposing value only identify by req-id;
+     - block proposing if local believe itself is not up-to-date(minIndex != maxIndex);

    - Get chosen paxos log:
-     Front-end may ask for paxos log entry on given position(log index), spaxos log will answer this request only if log index and all index preceding it have been mark chosen;
+     Front-End ask for new chosen log entry by calling SpaxosLog.Get with know index, and num of log entry expected to read.
+     - on the return, hostReqidMap will help to identify if any local proposing has success;
+     - Get may return readcnt 0, indicate no progress have been observer, in this case, caller may put itself into wait stat by calling SpaxosLog.Wait

 2. spaxos log:
    - remove log id: